usdigitalresponse/usdr-gost/docs/decisions/0006-use-typescript.md

 4. Build the project with existing build infrastructure.

 **Benefits and drawbacks**
-- Good, because [argument a]
-- Good, because [argument b]
-- Bad, because [argument c]
+- Good - We are able to migrate files slowly.
+- Good - We support a mix of js and ts files.
+- Good - We seperate out the migration into 3 smaller steps.
+- Bad - Since we setup the compiler last, we might miss out some of those benefits.

 ---
 ### Option 3: Migrate JS file to typescript files, and use any and ts-ignore

 We could migrate all javascript files to typscript files and just ignore type checking on all files, until each file is migrated.
+Use ts as type checker not as a tool for compiling.

 **Code changes required**
 1. Migrate all the javascript files to typescript